 In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included obtaining management's assessment of going concern and associated cashflow forecasts for a period of more than 12 months from the date of approval of the financial statements.
-We reviewed the assessment and made enquiries of management to confirm key assumptions made and drivers of the assessment.
-We evaluated the inputs to the cashflow forecast for reasonableness, including the capital raise from the initial public offering, ongoing forecast expenditure and review of stress testing.
-The proceeds from the initial public offering have been used as the basis for the going concern assumption as they are expected to cover working capital for the going concern period.
+Our evaluation of the directors' assessment of the group's and parent company's ability to continue to adopt the going concern basis of accounting included management's assessment of going concern and associated cashflow forecasts for a period of more than 12 months from the date of approval of the financial statements.
+We reviewed management's assessment and made enquiries of management to confirm key assumptions and inputs used in the assessment.
+We evaluated the inputs to the cashflow forecast for reasonableness, including all grant income receivable and the recent equity fundraise, which are expected to cover working capital for the going concern period.
+We also performed sensitivity analysis to test the going concern model.